portrait-1.jpg

 About Andy

-ANDY ZIPF is a singer songwriter, director of music, artist in residence and producer living in Jacksonville, FL.
+ANDY ZIPF is a singer songwriter and producer living in Greenville, SC.
 His grass roots network of listeners has been built upon years of touring the U.S., predominantly focused on the east coast.
 Zipf’s music has been featured on ABC, MTV, VHI and other TV/film outlets.
 He has been reviewed in PASTE, American Songwriter, The Washington Post, Popdose, Atwood Magazine, among other publications.
-Since 2003, Zipf has released nine albums and scored two documentaries.
-He released his tenth record, “How to Make A Paper Airplane”, on March 11, 2022.
+Since 2003, Zipf has released ten albums and scored two documentaries.
+His most recent record, “How to Make A Paper Airplane”, was released on March 11, 2022.
 Produced by Matt Williams, it features Jay Bellerose (Robert Plant, Alison Krauss), Jennifer Condos (Ray LaMontagne, Joe Henry), Dennis Crouch (Emmylou Harris, John Fogerty) and Tyler Chester (Madison Cunningham, Andrew Bird).

 Website_banner.jpg